KHEngineering/RoboRio/faq/roborio.md

   - Orange = Rio input voltage is unacceptable
   - Off = Rio is not powered, voltage is less than 4V

-* Status
+* Mode
-   - Normal Operation:
   - Solid Green = Robot in Teleop Mode
   - Solid Yellow = Robot in Auto Mode
   - Solid Red = Robot in Test Mode
-       - Off = Rio booted-up correctly, Robot in Disabled Mode
+  - Off = Robot in Disabled Mode

-    - Error Mode
+* Status
   - 2 Blinks Repeatedly = Error Detected in Software, RoboRio is put into Safe Mode Automatically, Re-image RoboRio using Imaging Tool
   - 3 Blinks Repeatedly = User Directed RoboRio to start in Safemode, Recycle Power to exit safemode and boot normally
   - 4 Blinks Repeatedly = Software Crashed Multiple times, Most likely running out of Memory during program run
   - Continuous Blinking  = Catastrophic Unrecoverable Error, FileSystem is corrupt, use Seial to Debug and Contact NI
+  - Off - RoboRio booted up correctly, no errors

 * COMM = green means robot code.
 Red means comms with DS, but no robot code.

-* RSL = solid means powered.
+* RSL = solid means powered, but disabled.
 Blinking means enabled.

 ---

 ##How do I upgrade the Image or Install new Firmware?
 So far for Beta testing the RoboRio software has been delivered in two parts, a Firmware, and an Image.
-The Firmware is for the FPGA, and the Image is to load the operating system, linux file system and default settings.
+The Firmware provides the bootlader, safemode, and firmware for the RoboRio.
+The Image is to load the FPGA, operating system, linux file system and default settings.

 The user can upgrade the firmware over Ethernet Tether/WIFI or USB.
 USB method is preferred and you should use that when ever possible, although we have had no problems updating the system over Ethernet/Wifi.